Ashok-0003/repo-3/Overview/DevOps/Debugging-Guide.md

 1. Go to the environment specific cluster - `aks-<sub>-apps-<env>-we-01`
 Monitoring -> Insights -> Containers
 - Select the relevant container
-- Check if the deployed image is latest or matched with the build Id
+- Check if the deployed image is latest or matching with the build Id
 - Select view in analytics and view kubernetes event logs

 2. For public clusters, kubernetes resources pane gives good view on workloads